MetabolicEngineeringGroupCBMA/old_site/_protocols/frozen_competent_yeast.md

 Some yeast strains in selection media may take 2-3 days to reach saturation.
 You should grow just to the point of saturation.

-2. Day 2: Innoculate for example 250 mL YPD which is enough for about every seventy-five 100uL aliquots of frozen competent cells.
+2. Day 2: Innoculate for example 250 mL YPD which is enough for about seventy-five 100 µL aliquots of frozen competent cells.
 Scale up as needed.
 Inoculate to an initial OD640 to about 0.5 * 1E7 cfu/mL.
 The releationship between OD640 and cfu/mL depends very much on both yeast strain used and type of spectrophotometer.
 If you use a [GENESYS20](http://www.used-line.com/pictures/80/10356580_2.jpg) spectrophotometer and a